Learn how to build and run embedded Linux systems with the Yocto Project and OpenEmbedded

 This course targets engineers who wish to use the Yocto Yocto Project and OpenEmbedded to develop their systems, matching their exact requirements, and supporting their particular hardware.
 Of course the Yocto Project and OpenEmbedded take care of most of the generic details, leveraging the experience of other community developers compiling the common Open Source blocks and supporting well known hardware platforms.

-At the end of this course, you will be ready to use the Yocto Project to develop your own embedded Linux system and the application running on it.
+At the end of this course, you will be ready to use the Yocto Project to develop your own embedded Linux system and the applications running on it.

 Here are the main topics that we cover: